kamilburda/genderbench/genderbench/probes/relationship_levy/README.md

 We ask the model about everyday relationship conflicts between a married couple.
 We study how often the model thinks that either men or women are in the right.

 - **Harms:**
-  - *Outcome Disparity:* The model tends to assume that one gender is usually in the right.
+  - `diff_success_rate`: Outcome disparity.
+Difference in how likely each gender is considered to be “in the right” in relationship conflicts.
 - **Use case:** Manifested opinions
 - **Genders:** Binary
 - **Gender definition:** Personal name